lwj1994/state_lifecycle_observer/README.md

 [![pub package](https://img.shields.io/pub/v/state_lifecycle_observer.svg)](https://pub.dev/packages/state_lifecycle_observer)

-A Flutter package to solve state reuse problems using an Observer pattern.
+A Flutter package to solve state reuse problems using an Observer pattern inspired by Android's [LifecycleObserver](https://developer.android.com/reference/androidx/lifecycle/LifecycleObserver).

 ## Features

 - **LifecycleObserver**: A base class for creating reusable state observers.
-- **LifecycleObserverMixin**: A mixin to manage the lifecycle of observers within a `State`.
+- **LifecycleOwnerMixin**: A mixin to manage the lifecycle of observers within a `State`.
 - **Built-in Observers**: Classified into **Base**, **Widget**, and **Anim** categories to cover common scenarios.

 ## Usage

-1. Create a `StatefulWidget` and mixin `LifecycleObserverMixin`.
+1. Create a `StatefulWidget` and mixin `LifecycleOwnerMixin`.
 2. Instantiate observers in `initState`.
 They automatically register themselves.
 3. Call `super.build(context)` in your `build` method.